 The interactive course and the My Thoughts service on this website use the following idea development process.
 Once you have learned the Lateral Thinking methods in the course you can apply them using My Thoughts.

-The button will start the idea development process.
 Your computer will then facilitate your thinking through a series of prompts.

 The first thing you will be asked to do is to describe what you want to think about by giving the topic a short title.

 Click on the light bulb icon to reveal a tip on what to do.

 Click the pencil icon to edit your thoughts.

 You will presented with different options based on how much time you have:

 5 Mins will short cut the process to the Random Word technique only to prompt a change in direction.

 15 Mins will skip the Focus stage and give you a choice of Explore tools.